geomob/geomob-website/_posts/2020-07-15-july-15th-geomob-online-details.markdown

 ---

 <div class="heading">Event Summary</div>
-Thank you to the attendees, speakers, sponsors at our June 10th, online event.
+Thank you to the attendees, speakers, sponsors at our July 15th, online event.
 Here's a thread summarising the evening:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Tonight&#39;s <a href="https://twitter.com/hashtag/geomob?src=hash&amp;ref_src=twsrc%5Etfw">#geomob</a> Zoom link is about to go out to everyone who signed up.
 We will use this tweet to start a read summarizing the evening.
 The talks kick off in 20 min</p>&mdash; geomob (@geomob) <a href="https://twitter.com/geomob/status/1283455616581881856?ref_src=twsrc%5Etfw">July 15, 2020</a></blockquote>